Oakley Corners-Yellow and Red Trails #122

 Wear sturdy waterproof hiking boots, bring water and insect repellent if you use it.

-This is tick season.
-Wear light-colored long pants and long sleeve shirt, wear gaiters or tuck you pant legs into your socks.
+This is still tick season.
+Wear light-colored long pants and a long sleeve shirt, wear gaiters or tuck you pant legs into your socks.
 Check for ticks after the hike.

 If you will need assistance navigating to the trailhead, contact the hike leader at the email address above.